 His father had refused to pay homage to the English king, Edward I. Malcolm descended from Richard Wallace, of Welsh extraction, who had followed the Stewart family to Scotland in the twelfth century.
 The surname Wallace is purported to mean Welsh, or possibly 'foreigner'.
 Malcolm Wallace was killed at Loudon Hill in the latter months of 1291 by an English knight named Fenwick.
 William himself was declared an outlaw when he killed an Englishman named Selby, who had insulted him.
 He later killed two English soldiers in a fracas over poaching fish.

-Following the extinction in the male line of the ruling House of Dunkeld, when Alexander III inadvertantly tumbled over a cliff on a stormy night in 1286 , and the death of his only grand-daughter, the six year old Margaret, the 'Maid of Norway', Scotland was left without a monarch with no clear successor and a number of contenders vied for the honour.
+Following the extinction in the male line of the ruling House of Dunkeld, when Alexander III inadvertently tumbled over a cliff on a stormy night in 1286, and the death of his only grand-daughter, the six-year-old Margaret, the 'Maid of Norway', Scotland was left without a monarch with no clear successor and several contenders vied for the honour.
 The formidable King Edward I of England was asked to arbitrate and his choice fell upon John Balliol (1248-c.1315), who was set up as a puppet king, with himself pulling the strings.

 The slighted Bruces, who had been amongst the contenders, defiantly refused to pay homage to King John.
 The opportune Edward I had hoped to personally gain by his involvement in Scottish affairs and in 1293 he declared the treaty of Birgham void, rendering his puppet, King John, known as Tom Tabard (i.e. empty garment) with little actual power.
 Edward, incensed, marched into Scotland at the head of an army.
 Balliol was taken prisoner to England, English overlords were appointed to govern Scotland.
 The Stone of Destiny, on which Scottish kings were traditionally crowned, was carried off and placed in Westminster Abbey, where Edward humiliatingly had it incorporated beneath the English throne.